 Back in 2012, before all the global recognition and foodie awards, Wes was just a guy with a passion for cooking and a love for tacos and our city, Los Angeles.

-So he shared this passion the only way we knew how: guerrilla style, with the help of his wife, he created pop-up dining experiences using the taco as his canvas.
+So he shared this passion the only way we knew how: guerrilla style.

 Word caught on.